Fall Semester 2018 Internships

-The deadline to complete the necessary materials to earn academic credit for spring internships has been established.
-Students must complete filling out required forms by Monday, May 21 and attend a mandatory orientation.
+The deadline to complete the necessary materials to earn academic credit for Fall internships has been established.
+Students must complete filling out required forms by Tuesday, August 7 and attend a mandatory orientation.
 All preliminary materials need to be finalized by orientation.

 In order to be eligible to earn academic credit for internships, students must be a declared SOCM major, have completed at least 60 hours toward graduation by the end of fall semester and have at least a 2.5 GPA.

 University policy requires that internships run commensurate with the school’s academic calendar.
 That means summer semester 2018 internships should start May 30 and run through July 24.
 Students wishing to earn three hours of academic credit must work 20 to 29 hours per week in an approved internship and students wishing to earn six hours of credit must work at least 30 hours per week.

 Questions and materials related to earning academic credit for internships should be directed via email to T. Gray at email@example.com.